 Barbells are a huge part of your workout, whether you are banging out WODs in your garage, powerlifting, or simply curling in your power rack.
 (No judgment here, do your thing!)

 Barbells are also pricey and although they look bombproof, they do require a degree of care to ensure a long life.

 And one of the ways to get the most from your bars is to store them in a barbell holder between sessions.

-Below we will get into the different types of barbell holders, the key features of each, and hopefully by the end of our time together today you will have a clear idea of the best barbell holder for you.
+Below we will get into the different types of barbell holders, and the key features of each, and hopefully by the end of our time together today, you will have a clear idea of the best barbell holder for you.

 Let’s get right into it.

 Perks of storing your barbells like a champ

 We’ve all been to a gym (or a friend’s garage gym) where equipment was strewn about.

 Unracked dumbbells, barbells leaning in the corner, weight plates stacked vertically, and so on.

 Sure, it might be unsightly and messy-looking, but there are some practical reasons to invest in barbell storage.